k-metzsch/scrytch/README.md

 # Scrytch

 **Scrytch** is a Python project that imitates Scratch game logic, making it easier to create interactive games and animations using Python.
-Built on top of [pygame](https://www.pygame.org/), Scrytch provides a simple API for sprites, backdrops, sounds, and more—ideal for educational projects, prototypes, or anyone who loves Scratch’s workflow but wants to use Python.
+Built on top of [pygame](https://www.pygame.org/), Scrytch provides a simple API for sprites, backdrops, sounds, and is more ideal for educational projects, prototypes, or anyone who loves the Scratch workflow but wants to use Python.

 ---